pombreda/lepl/doc-src/intro-2.rst

 Before we fix the problem, though, I need to explain a detail above.

-The matcher, ``symbol('+')`` is the same as ``symbol(Literal('+'))`` and means that we require a symbol token `and` that the text in that token matches "+".
+The matcher, ``symbol('+')`` is the same as ``symbol(Literal('+'))`` and means that we require a symbol token `and` that the text in that token matches "+" (this is what I was referring to when I said that we match both the *type* of token and it's *contents*).
+A token used like this can contain any LEPL matcher as a constraint (well, anything except `Token()
-A token used like this can contain any LEPL matcher as a constraint (well, anything except `Token() <api/redirect.html#lepl.lexer.functions.Token>`_ itself).
+<api/redirect.html#lepl.lexer.functions.Token>`_ itself).

 .. index:: debugging